DavideTriso/form-controls/documentation/ARIA-VALIDATE.md

 Customising settings for each single control block can be time consuming and error prone.
 For this reason the plugin offers a way to globally override default settings.

-Use following code to override default settings (add before any init statement) .
+Use following code to override default settings (add the code before the init statements).

 ```javascript
 //change default classes